emnify/product-docs/docs/how-tos/device-policies/create-coverage-policies.md

 ---
-description: Create a new coverage policy and delete a policy on the emnify Portal
+description: Create a new coverage policy or delete an old policy with the emnify Portal
+last_update:
+  date: 01-09-2024
-slug: /portal/device-policies/how-to-create-delete-coverage-policy
+slug: /how-tos/create-coverage-policies
 ---

-# How to create a new coverage policy
+# Create a new coverage policy

 1. [Log in to your emnify account](https://portal.emnify.com/sign).
 1. Navigate to the [**Coverage Policies**](https://portal.emnify.com/device-policies#coverage-policies) section of **Device Policies**.